 You only need a few simple pieces of equipment to make your homemade bitters.

 - Fine mesh strainer

 - Cheesecloth for filtering (although a coffee filter can be used, it is very slow.
-Several layers of cheescloth works much better)
+Several layers of cheesecloth works much better)

-- Small bottles (hot sauce dasher bottles work great and eliminate the need for a seperate dropper)
+- Small bottles (hot sauce dasher bottles work great and eliminate the need for a separate dropper)

 Labels for bottles